Skip to main content

 Visitor Facilities And Travel

 No dedicated visitor facilities exist within El Purial's protected natural landscape boundaries.
-The nearby city of Cienfuegos provides comprehensive tourist infrastructure including Iberostar and other international-brand hotels, restaurants, car rental agencies, and tour operators.
+The nearby city of Cienfuegos provides comprehensive tourist infrastructure including international-brand hotels, restaurants, car rental agencies, and tour operators.
 Cienfuegos is connected to Havana by the A1 autopista and by regular Viazul coach service, making it a convenient base for exploring the region.
 Rental cars allow flexible exploration of the rural hinterland around El Purial.
 Ecotur Cuba operates guided excursions in the broader Cienfuegos-Trinidad region that can include landscape walks through the protected area zone.

 Conservation And Sustainability